aliaisse/aliaisse.github.io/index.md

       </p>

       <p>
-        I hold an MA in Public Affairs from Princeton University; an MA in Political Science from the University of Chicago as a Maroon Scholar; an MS in City and Regional Planning with <em>Distinction</em> from The Ohio State University; and a BA in Political Science from the University of Texas San Antonio, where I participated in Model United Nations and other distinguished academic programs.
+        I hold an M.A. in Public Affairs from Princeton University; an M.A. in Political Science from the University of Chicago as a Maroon Scholar; an M.S. in City and Regional Planning from The Ohio State University, where I passed my cmprehensive exams with <em> Highest Distinction</em>  and a B.A. in Political Science from the University of Texas San Antonio, where I participated in Model United Nations and other distinguished academic programs.
       </p>

       <p>